mkomer/Machine-Learning-Projects/README.md

 # Machine Learning Projects Dropzone
-      Hello, this is will I will be sharing various AI and Machine Learning labs and projects covering Statisical Modeling, Testing, Visual Analysis and other various relevant coursework.
+      Hello, everything posted is my own custom coded project and lab work.
+      I will be sharing proof of concepts to showcase my technical capabilites.